MannyFay/ansible/README.md

 # Ansible
 **Carefully ;) this is actually a work in progress.**
 First attempt is to get my Linux Ubuntu machine ready.

+---
+Starting by a clean Ubuntu installation.
+Install updates shown in GUI and reboot the system.
 Clone repo into your home directory:
 ```bash
 git clone https://github.com/MannyFay/ansible.git